Beenslippin/Line-Following-Sensor/README.md

 # Line-Following-Sensor
-Created a Line following robot that uses infared sensors to follow black
+Created a Line following robot that uses three optocoupler sensors to follow a black line